-- Long-term chronic constipation is almost caused by gut dysbiosis, decreased peristalsis, leaky gut, small intestinal bacteria overgrowth (SIBO), H.pylori, yeast and Candida overgrowth, parasite infections, dysbiotic bacteria, mycotoxicity and fungi.
+- Chronic constipation is almost caused by gut dysbiosis, decreased peristalsis, leaky gut, small intestinal bacteria overgrowth (SIBO), H.pylori, yeast and Candida overgrowth, parasite infections, dysbiotic bacteria, mycotoxicity and fungi.

 - Insufficient bifidobacter, a species of healthy bacteria in the colon